QueNerguy/WikiQuedia/content/I Notes/Differential Calculus I/Vector Valued Ordinary Differential Equations.md

 | $$\vec{\textbf{a}}\cos(\vec{\textbf{c}} t) + \vec{\textbf{a}}\sin(\vec{\textbf{c}} t)$$ | $$\vec{\textbf{A}}\cos(\vec{\textbf{c}} t) + \vec{\textbf{B}}\sin(\vec{\textbf{c}} t)$$          |
 | $$\vec{\textbf{a}}e^{\vec{\textbf{c}}t}$$                                               | $$\vec{\textbf{A}}e^{\vec{\textbf{c}}t}$$                                                        |
 | Polynomial, $n^{\text{th}}$ grade[^erm2]                                                | $$\vec{\textbf{A}}t^n + \vec{\textbf{B}}t^{n-1} + \dots + \vec{\textbf{Y}}t + \vec{\textbf{Z}}$$ |
-Do note that in this case the capital letters do **not** need to indicate matrices.
+Do note that in this case the capital letters do **not** indicate matrices, but represent vectors.

 2. ___Method of Variation of Parameters:___ The method of variation of parameters can be used for equations where $\vec{\textbf{f}}(t)$ isn't in the table above.
 To find $\vec{\textbf{x}}_p$ we make use of the complementary solution.
 We start with
 $$